zerosocialcode/Teneo/README.md

 - **SOL:** E1xkaJYmAFEj28NPHKhjbf7GcvfdjKdvXju8d8AeSunf
 - **SUI:** 0xa03726ecbbe00b31df6a61d7a59d02a7eedc39fe269532ceab97852a04cf3347

-Thank you for visiting this repository, don't forget to contribute in the form of follows and stars.
+Thank you for visiting this repository!
+If you find this useful, please consider contributing by following, starring, or submitting pull requests.

-If you have questions, find an issue, or have suggestions for improvement, feel free to contact me or open an *issue* in this GitHub repository.
+If you have questions, find an issue, or have suggestions for improvement, feel free to contact me (`@zerosocialcode`) or open an *issue* in this GitHub repository.

-**vonssy**
+**Maintained by [zerosocialcode](https://github.com/zerosocialcode) (forked and modified)**